 Fortunately, for parents who are dealing with this difficult and sensitive matter, creating an estate plan can provide some level of comfort and peace of mind.
 There are many estate-planning techniques that can be used to protect your child as well as your hard-earned assets.
 Do you still need convincing?
 Following are five reasons why creating an estate plan is crucial for families with substance abuse problems:

 - If you have no estate plan in place, your child is likely to be your heir.
 Without an estate plan, you have very little control over what happens after you die.

-- A child struggling with an addiction may waste an inheritance on drugs or alcohol.
+- A Child Struggles With Addiction may waste an inheritance on drugs or alcohol.
 When your child is in recovery, he will not be able to get those wasted assets back.

 - If someone is struggling with an addiction, it is usually not beneficial to give him easy access to large sums of money.
 It is the unfortunate truth that access to funds can increase temptation as well as the likelihood of substance abuse.